Training the future… USING THE PAST!

 Applied Technology Center

-The Applied Technology Center is a career and technical hight school located in Rock Hill South Carolina.
+The Applied Technology Center is a career and technical high school, located in Rock Hill South Carolina.
 Focusing on preparing students for college, career or the military.
 The Applied Technology Center offers authentically engaging career and technical education programs that provide all students the opportunity to acquire the skills, knowledge and motivation to achieve success in an ever changing world.

 Core Beliefs: